-The Bill outlines our plans to publish child poverty delivery plans at regular intervals, with annual reports to measure progress.
+The Act requires Scottish Ministers to publish child poverty delivery plans at regular intervals, with annual reports to measure progress.

-Local authorities and health boards will also be required to jointly publish annual reports on what they are doing to reduce child poverty in the local area.
+Local authorities and health boards must also jointly publish annual reports on what they are doing to reduce child poverty in the local area.

 Tackling child poverty as part of a wider strategy